-When construction of Terrace Hill was completed in 1869, it was Des Moines’ tallest home owned by its wealthiest man.
-Now a stunning example of Victorian Second Empire architecture, the 18,000-square foot building serves the dual purpose of the official governor’s residence and a National Historic Landmark.
-Today, Terrace Hill is a treasured symbol of Iowa, cherished by its residents.
+A stunning example of Victorian Second Empire architecture, the 18,000-square foot building currently serves the dual purpose of the official governor’s residence and a National Historic Landmark.
+The first Iowa governor to live at Terrace Hill, Governor Robert Ray, moved in with his family in 1976.
+The residence currently serves as the home of Governor Kim Reynolds and First Gentleman Kevin Reynolds.
+Terrace Hill remains a treasured symbol of Iowa, cherished by its residents.

 The first and second floors of Terrace Hill serve as a public museum and event space and recreate the lavish Victorian lifestyle of wealthy former residents Benjamin Franklin Allen and Frederick Marion Hubbell.
 From the brilliantly colored stained glass window, marvelous woodwork, eight acres of historic grounds, and worldly collections, Terrace Hill leaves an impression on every visitor.
 Terrace Hill hosts nearly ten thousand visitors each year, from buses of school children to political figures and foreign diplomats.